-Anyone can be a leader regardless of their title, said Steve Garguilo, a partner at the personal training and coaching organization Cultivate and co-author of “Surge: Your Guide to Put Any Idea Into Action.”
-These unnamed leaders use vivid stories to illustrate their vision of the future and enlist people to go there with them.
-They also advocate for others’ good ideas and win the right to question the status quo through hard work.
+Anyone can be a leader regardless of their title, said Steve Garguilo, founder of the personal training and coaching organization Cultivate and co-author of “Surge: Your Guide to Put Any Idea Into Action.”
+These unnamed leaders use vivid stories to illustrate their vision of the future and enlist people to go there with them and advocate for others’ good ideas and win the right to question the status quo through hard work.

 “The most important thing for these individuals to do is to deliver exceptionally well in their day-to-day responsibilities so that they earn credibility and respect.
 Once they have earned those, they can be bold in presenting different points of view.”

 Being prepared for meetings and important discussions and paying close attention to emails and other business communications will help set aspiring leaders apart from others who watch the clock or skim past important information.
 The qualities of a good leader also include active listening, said Dory Wilson, a training and development expert and founder of the career advice site Your Office Mom.